16 October 2020

 RACGP exam crisis: the buck stops anywhere but where it should

 “This is really devastating for my family!
 I have been off work for a month hoping to end my misery this weekend!
-The worst is, not making a dime for a whole month and still being treated shabbily and without regard by the RACGP!” ~ Anonymous student, RACGP KFP AFT exams.
+The worst is, not making a dime for a whole month and still being treated shabbily and without regard by the RACGP!” ~ Anonymous student, RACGP KFP and AKT exams.

 Lack of leadership, hopeless stakeholder management, possible profiteering off the most vulnerable in the system, lack of transparency, poor organisation and a failure to take full responsibility for a disastrous outcome.